 Title: Engineering pathways for biofuel production in microalgae

-Lay overview: In the face of declining fossil fuel supplies and the world’s increasing demand for energy, there is an urgent need for alternative and economically viable energy sources.
-This project aims to engineer a freshwater microalga for the production of biohydrogen, a clean and renewable replacement fuel.
+Overview: In the face of declining fossil fuel supplies and the world’s increasing demand for energy, there is an urgent need for alternative and economically viable energy sources.
+The goal of this project is to engineer a freshwater microalga for the production of biohydrogen (H2), a clean and renewable replacement fuel.

 Title: Discovery of natural drimane sesquiterpene lactones from Madagascan medicinal plants (Cinnamosma sp.) for mosquito vector control

-Lay overview: This proposal aims to identify natural products from Madagascan medicinal plants that kill and/or repel mosquitoes to facilitate the development of next-generation mosquito control products for limiting the spread of emerging mosquito-borne diseases, such as Zika virus.
+Overview: Plants produce a diverse array of secondary metabolites that deter a wide range of herbivores, including insects.
+Thus, they are a potential valuable source of novel insecticides and repellents for mosquito control.
+Our project aims to discover natural products from endemic Madagascan medicinal plants (Cinnamosma species) that kill and/or repel mosquitoes to facilitate the development of next-generation mosquito control products for limiting the spread of emerging mosquito-borne diseases, such as Zika virus.

 Title: Identifying the Epigenetic Mechanism of Soybean Aphid Virulence

-Title: Bioconversion of Lignocellousic and CO2 Feedstocks to Ethylene
+Title: Bioconversion of Lignocellulosic and CO2 Feedstocks to Ethylene